ithaka/PEP/docs/students.md

 Next, you’ll learn how to adjust your search to get a broader or narrower set of results.

 ### Narrowing Search Results

 If you’re overwhelmed with search results, there are several ways to work toward a more useful and workable set of results.

 First, double-check the construction of your search string.
 If you’ve used a set of quotation marks or a set of parentheses, make sure it’s closed correctly and encloses the intended terms.
 Make sure that any Boolean operators, like AND or OR, are capitalized.

 Next, scan the first page or two of results and see how you might refine them.
-Most databases include an “advanced search” screen that allows you to be more specific about what results you want to see.
-Advanced search capabilities vary from one database to another, but these are a few common options to customize your search:
+The JSTOR Offline Index includes options to **Refine Results** that allow you to be more specific about what results you want to see.
+Here are a few of the options available:
-* Date: You can choose results published before or after a certain date, or within a certain date range.
+* **Content Type** You can choose between the type of materials such as between a journal article or a book chapter.
-* Item type: You can select results by publication type: for example, only books, only journal articles, or only book reviews.
+* **Publication Date** You can select results by a certain date.
+To look at only the most recent examples, you might only check materials published after 2010.
-* Discipline: In some cases, you can narrow your search to publications in a certain field or discipline.
+* **Discipline** You can narrow your search to publications in a certain field or discipline.
-* Publication title: You can search only for articles published in a certain journal.Full text: Some databases do not provide full-text access to every article that they include.
-In these cases, you can usually limit your search so that you see only results where the full text is available.
-You may choose to find items that include your search terms anywhere in the text, or only those that include your search terms in the title.
-* Language: You can restrict your search to materials in a certain language.

 ![Tools for refining search results](img/refineSearch.png)

-Some databases with a broader scope offer the option to restrict your search to peer-reviewed journals only, or may allow you to narrow your search to include only results that list references.
+*The **Refine Results** pane helps you filter out articles that may not be useful for your research.*

-After you’ve used the advanced search options to narrow down your search, reassess the results and adjust your search string accordingly.
+After you’ve used **Refine Results** to narrow down your search, reassess the results and adjust your search string accordingly.
 Do you keep seeing a term or idea that isn’t relevant to your research?
 Use the NOT operator to exclude it from your next set of search results.
 Do you see a term that is useful but isn’t in your search string?
 Using AND to add it to your search string will narrow down the current set of results.

 You might also reassess the terms you’ve used.
 Is there a more specific version that’s likely to get you fewer results—and results that are more specific to your topic?
 A search for “opera singers” yields a lot of results, but a search for the more specific term “mezzo sopranos” brings up a much smaller set.

 Finally, think about adding terms that narrow the search by geography, time, or discipline.
 A search for surfing will give you a lot of results, probably too many to wade through.
 But a search about surfing in Kauai, a search about surfing in the 1920s, or a search about the physiology of surfers will give you a much more focused, manageable set of results.

-What if you’ve constructed a really solid search string and refined your results as far as possible, but still have too many results to sift through?
-This might be a good time to reassess the database you’re using.
-Is there another that might be better tailored to your topic?

 If you’re using your best search skills and are still flooded with search results, it’s possible that your topic is just too broad.